Belle Moskowitz: Personal life

 In 1903, Belle married Charles Henry Israels (1864-1911), an artist and architect, whom she met at the Educational Alliance where he had been a volunteer club leader.
 They had four children, three of whom lived to adulthood: Carlos Lindner, Miriam, and Josef.
 Following in his mother’s career path, Josef would go on to become Ethiopian emperor Halie Selassie’s public relations counsel.

 She was widowed when Charles died in 1911.
 Belle's second husband, Henry Moskowitz, had a Ph.D. in philosophy and was a settlement worker on the Lower East Side.
 They were colleagues at the Educational Alliance, and they would continue to work closely together in the investigations following the Triangle Shirtwaist Factory fire, as well as on the citizens' committee formed in the aftermath of the Rosenthal murder case in 1912.
 They married in 1914.

 Death

 On December 8, 1932, Belle Moskowitz fell down the front steps of her house and, while recovering from her broken bones, died of an embolism on January 2, 1933, at age 55.
 She was buried in Sleepy Hollow Cemetery in Westchester County.

 Moskowitz's funeral at New York's Temple Emanu-El was attended by more than 3,000 people.
 Rabbi Stephen S. Wise, delivering her eulogy, said that Moskowitz would "stand out in the history of American life and politics as the woman citizen never selfish and never unwise in politically pioneering days, but ever wise and effectively performing the duties of citizenship with an eye single to the truest good of the citizenship."
-She received condolences from many figures in New York public life, including Governor Herbert Lehman, Senator Robert Wagner, and Francis Perkins.
+She received condolences from many figures in New York public life, including Governor Herbert Lehman, Senator Robert Wagner, and Frances Perkins.